A’s clinch postseason and take home the Bay Bridge Trophy

 “I think we have a lot bigger goals, said Bassitt postgame.
 “This team is extremely hungry for a lot bigger things than just the playoffs.
 It’s awesome, but we basically just acted like it was another game.
 I think once we win the division, there might be a little celebration.”

-In the meantime, bragging rights resume as the A’s reclaimed the Bay Bridge Trophy again.
-A series of games between the Giants have been a fan favorite over the the last three years.
-Oakland won it in 2018, while San Francisco hoisted the trophy at Oracle Park last summer.
-Today, the A’s captured the victory after winning four out of six games this season.
+Meanwhile, bragging rights in the Bay Area belong to Oakland.
+The A’s reclaimed the Bay Bridge Trophy, a fan-favorite series contested over the past three years.
+Oakland won the trophy in 2018, while San Francisco claimed it at Oracle Park last summer.
+This year, the A’s captured the title after winning four out of six games in the series.

 Game 2 of the series is tomorrow at 1:10 pm.